ABOUT THE GAP YEAR

 To start with, we will place you with a host church for the year.

-Or, if you are an athlete, you can apply to join our sports team, AXIOM, who work all across the area.
 We spend a lot of time prayerfully considering where to place each gap year worker.
 We think through personality, gifts, experience, age/gender, the needs and work of the host churches, and the overall dynamics of each team.